MicroPeckerX CAN FD Application Development Library for Windows

 }

-Refer to the bundled sample code for more details.
+See bundled sample code for details.

 StMPXCANSlot slot;